James H. Morris

-James Hiram Morris (born 1941) is a professor (emeritus) of Computer Science at Carnegie Mellon.
+James Hiram Morris (born 1941) is a professor (emeritus) of Computer Science at Carnegie Mellon University.
 He was previously dean of the Carnegie Mellon School of Computer Science and Dean of Carnegie Mellon Silicon Valley.

 Biography

 A native of Pittsburgh, Morris received a Bachelor's degree from Carnegie Mellon University, an S.M. in Management from the MIT Sloan School of Management, and Ph.D. in Computer Science from MIT.

 Morris taught at the University of California, Berkeley, where he developed some important underlying principles of programming languages: inter-module protection and lazy evaluation.
 He was a co-discoverer of the Knuth–Morris–Pratt algorithm for string-search.

 For eight years, he worked at the Xerox PARC (Palo Alto Research Center), where he was part of the team that developed the Xerox Alto System.
 He also directed the Cedar programming environment project.

 From 1983 to 1988, Morris directed the Information Technology Center at Carnegie Mellon University, a joint project with IBM, which developed a prototype university computing system, the Andrew Project.
 He has been the principal investigator of two National Science Foundation projects aimed at computer-mediated communication: EXPRES and Prep.